 1.)
 Front Street, Kotzebue

-In early June, skip bedtime at your hotel, Nullagvik Hotel (907- 442-3331), and take a walk along Front Street.
+In early June, skip bedtime at the Nullagvik Hotel and take a walk along Front Street.
 Night is best, with the sun low over ice flowing past town.
 Listen to a sound like no other — the current and tinkling glass of a square mile of moving ice.
 Orange sun glints on the needles.
 Seagulls glide and cry overhead.
 Passersby stop on the shore and chat.
-Possible there’s a boat out there in the ice — Inupiaq hunters heading out in search of seals.
+It's possible there’s a boat out there in the ice — Inupiaq hunters heading out in search of seals.
 Enjoy the bright night — it may be summer where you come from, but an hour from now west wind can blow in off the floes, drop the temperature to 31 with freezing fog and wind chill near zero.
 Bring your polar fleece.

 2.)
 Seeing the sights

-I like nothing better than packing camera and lenses and heading across Kotzebue Sound by snowmobile or boat to hang out with the hangout kings — muskoxen.
+I like nothing better than packing my camera and lenses and heading across Kotzebue Sound by snowmobile or boat to hang out with the hangout kings — muskoxen.
 Muskoxen make their home along the coast and on the barren rounded mountains of Cape Krusenstern National Monument.
-Wake up your credit card and fly there in a Cessna 206 with Era Alaska (907-248-4422) to sightsee or to camp and hike.
 Bring your windbreaker, and your bear spray if you’re nervous about bears.
 Give the muskoxen space.
 Mild-mannered and sedentary, they despise wasting energy.
 Charging you, or running away, classifies as that.
 In June, the rocky hilltops are miles of forget-me-knots and wildflowers.
 It is light all night; you might see caribou, brown bear, or wolves on the tundra.

 3.)
 For a rainy afternoon

-If you’re weathered in or waiting on a boat or airplane, stop in at the new Sulianich Art Gallery (907-442-2990).
+If you’re weathered in or waiting on a boat or airplane, stop in at the Sulianich Art Gallery.
 Local and Alaska Native art festoons the walls and display cases.
 On your left is work area — knock, and walk in.
 Craftsmen may be there carving mammoth ivory, whale bone or baleen into traditional masks, baskets and carvings.
-Cross the street when you’re done shopping, walk a block north and check out the National Park Service visitor center and Alaska Natural History Association bookstore. bookstore.
+Cross the street when you’re done shopping, walk a block north and check out the National Park Service visitor center and Alaska Natural History Association bookstore.
 Take in a slideshow of the region and learn about the more than 10 million acres of national parks, preserves and monuments in our area.
 Sign out a bear-proof container, buy a map, and plan a trip to the headwaters of any number of wild rivers.
-Rent a kayak or raft from Northwest Alaska Backcountry Rentals, (907-442-3944).
+Rent a kayak or raft from Northwest Alaska Backcountry Rentals.
 If you do, in addition to needed camping gear, bring your mosquito dope, raincoat and sun block — Mother Nature is as unpredictable as she is beautiful, and that’s why we love her, right?
-If this sounds a bit much, call Bering Air ( 907-442-3943) for a flightseeing trip up the Kobuk River and to the far-flung villages along the way.
-Or arrange to fly to the Kiana Lodge (907-475-2149) and stay in classy comfort high on a bluff above the river, and go fishing for sheefish with the gregarious Eskimo fishing guide, Lorry Schuerch, in his cabin jetboat.
+If this sounds a bit much, call Bering Air for a flightseeing trip up the Kobuk River and to the far-flung villages along the way.

 4.)
 A hot meal in Kotzebue

-When you get back from camping, and after you shower off the bug dope and maybe the bear spray you accidentally set off in your sleeping bag, drop in at the Bayside Restaurant (303 Shore Ave., 907-442-3600) and order from their array of Chinese American entrees.
+When you get back from camping, and after you shower off the bug dope and maybe the bear spray you accidentally set off in your sleeping bag, drop in at the Bayside Restaurant and order from their array of Chinese American entrees.
 Count on coffee, tea or assorted sodas, but no Moosehead, Miller, or Manhattans — Kotzebue is a "damp" town, which means no alcohol can legally be sold here.
-(You can bring it, but you can’t buy it.)
+(You can bring it for personal consumption, but you can’t buy - or sell - it.)
 After lunch, if your legs need stretching, walk south on the beach, down toward South Tent City.
 Don’t mind the four-wheelers drenching you in dust and the $40,000 trucks bouncing along the shore.
 In July and August, nets will be set off the beach and we’ll be fishing for salmon.
 There’s nothing quite like stretching a net offshore in the ocean and pulling in flapping fresh salmon!
 Look hungry or wave something that looks vaguely like a five-dollar bill and us fishers may boat over and you can have your pick.